 Metropolitan procures goods and services in accordance with our administrative code, usually through a competitive process.
 Entrepreneurs are required to register with Metropolitan to receive information on upcoming opportunities and bids.
 To register and learn more about Metropolitan’s procurement process, visit our business website.

-For new unsolicited proposals and request for introductions of emerging technologies, entrepreneurs are encouraged to participate in Metropolitan’s Technology Feedback Forum.
+For new unsolicited proposals and requests for introductions of emerging technologies, entrepreneurs are encouraged to participate in Metropolitan’s Technology Feedback Forum.

 The Technology Feedback Forum offers innovators and entrepreneurs an opportunity to pitch their innovation or technology to MWD, its member agencies, and partners.
 The primary objectives of the program are to: evaluate unsolicited proposals, provide industry-scale feedback to entrepreneurs, and give water agencies an opportunity to discover early stage technologies.
 Entrepreneurs can also benefit from the program’s network of resources for funding, pilot programs and assistance in determining technical and market viability.